-Maybe you are haven’t said it aloud before, but it’s time to face the facts.
+Maybe you haven’t said it out loud before, but it’s time to face the facts.
 Digital ad production is a hassle.
 It’s frustrating, time-consuming and eats away a large part of your advertising budget.
 And by not owning up to your problem, a lot of potential remains untapped.

 But it doesn’t have to be.
 If you decide to streamline your digital advertising process, you can effortlessly increase your ROI.